-(ii) Activation of the adsorbent can be done by some specific treatments.
+ii) Activation of the adsorbent can be done by some specific treatments.
 For example, wood charcoal’s activated is done by heating it between 650 K and 1330 K in vacuum or air.
 It expels all the gases absorbed or adsorbed and thus, creates a space for adsorption of gases.

-Question 5.7: Discuss the role played by adsorption in heterogeneous catalysis?
+> Question 5.7: What role does adsorption play in heterogeneous catalysis?

-Soln: Heterogeneous catalysis: It is catalytic process which involves the presence of catalyst and reactants in different phases.
+> Soln: Heterogeneous catalysis: It is catalytic process which involves the presence of catalyst and reactants in different phases.
 The adsorption theory explains this type of heterogeneous catalytic action.
 The mechanism of catalysis involves the following steps:

-(i) The reactant molecules are adsorbed on the catalyst surface.
+> (i) The reactant molecules are adsorbed on the catalyst surface.